juanpumpkinpie/juanpumpkinpie/README.md

 This app can read database compare data and display in search, allow users to send questions about Spiritual experiences, and alsoposibility to connect online for live translations.

 2. Search IP locatoins displaying maps and collect data.
-ReactJS, CSS3 and API Google Maps: https://api-locations.vercel.app/ get your current ipv4
+ReactJS Vite, Tailwind🤢 and API Maps: https://api-locations.vercel.app/ get your current ipv4

+***

 3. Game Slot Machie sing websockets in typescript ReadtJS, Styled Components and lightSQL to score user points, Playing online max users streaming 100 (just for portfolio)